datawire/datawire-connect/docs/cli/createOrg.rst

 --adminpass
 &&&&&&&&&&&

-**Optional** Allows the user creating a new organization to specify his password directly in the command.
+Optional.
+Allows the user creating a new organization to specify his password directly in the command.

 Equivalent Options
 %%%%%%%%%%%%%%%%%%